Australia Day Awards

 Please be advised that the guidelines are reviewed annually to ensure the program continues to meet the needs of our sport and recreation community.

-- Remember to attach any planning documents your club may have completed such as strategic plans
+- Demonstrate the need for the project and the broader community benefit it will bring (remember to attach any planning documents your club may have completed, such as strategic plans).

-- Ensure you talk to Council officers regarding any development permits you may need
+- Ensure you talk to Council officers regarding any building and development permits you may need.

 The RADF program promotes the professional development and employment of arts and cultural workers in regional Queensland.
 It is a partnership program between Arts Queensland and Council.
 Council makes a bid for funding from Arts Queensland.
 Local arts and cultural workers' can apply to Council for funding for; professional services, travel costs to attend seminars, productions, exhibitions, workshops, research and promotion.
 The elected RADF committee make recommendations to Council for allocation of funds.
 For up to date information and supporting material visit the Live at the Centre website.